-Janine Mohamed is a Narrunga Kaurna woman currently residing in Canberra, and Chief Executive Officer, CATSINaM - Congress of Aboriginal and Torres Strait Islander Nurses and Midwives.
+Janine Mohamed is a Narrunga Kaurna woman currently residing in Melbourne, and Interim Chief Executive Officer at The Lowitja Institute.

 ‘My social change proposal is The International Alliance of First Nations Nurses - connecting First Nations nurses and fostering their sense of resilience and mutual commitment to increase recognition, value and voice of First Nations nurses within the nursing profession at an international level.’

 Over the past 20 years Janine has worked in nursing, management, workforce and health policy, and project management in the Aboriginal and Torres Strait Islander health sector.
 Many of these years have been spent in the Aboriginal Community Controlled Health Sector at state, national and International levels .